Dtar380/MinecraftDockerCLI/README.md

 - Help: Update the contents of the containers.
 - Description: This command will either delete a service or add a service with the same method as Create.
 - Arguments:
-    - --add: Flag to state the addition of a service.
+    - --add: Flag to state the addition of a new service.
-    - --remove: Flag to state the removal of a service.
+    - --remove: Flag to state the removal of an existing service.
+    - --change: Flag to state the change of an existing service.
     - --service: Parameter to specify the name of the service.

+> [!NOTE]
+> For an update to take place containers must be restarted

 Build:
 - Help: Build the files for the containerization.